-2. Glabridin may have potential as a chemopreventive agent against liver cancer metastasis, by inhibiting the invasion of human HCC cells.
+Glabridin inhibited the invasion of human HCC cells and may have potential as a chemopreventive agent against liver cancer metastasis.

 |Glabridin, an isoflavan from licorice root, downregulates iNOS expression and activity under high-glucose stress and inflammation.[Pubmed: 25737160]|